For details about joining the FBU click here

 Grievance

-The purpose of the procedure is to ensure that an individual member of staff who feels aggrieved about the way they have been treated, either by a manager or by a colleague is given the opportunity to have their issue(s) resolved in a fair and just manner.
+It is a procedure that is launched when an employee feels they have been mistreated by a colleague or manager.
+The process gives both parties the opportunity to have their issue(s) resolved in a fair and just manner.

 Stage 1 – Informal Stage